Banalata Sen (book): Time

 Das is praised for creating a "universal drama of time" in this volume, in which he explores time through nostalgia and its omnipresence in man's life.
-According to Ramona L.Ceciu this volume serves as a “canvas with fluid lines, conceptual associations and contrasts among which the light and shadows of individual histories play hide-and-seek”.
-The contrast of light and shadow creates a passage of time, eliciting a nostalgic response from the reader and encouraging reflection on "history's ever-moving forces.".
-As the interpretation of Das' poetry is subjected to an individual's sense of self and human experiences, the nostalgic response allows Das' poetry to resonate among his audience(of all ages and demographic).
-In contrast to L.Celsius' exploration of the concept of time, Bengali scholar Faizul Latif Chowdhury claims that "Jibananda Das does not pose any conceptual of time...but perhaps questions about [how] time [has] lost their fascination for twentieth century men."
+According to Ramona L. Ceciu, this volume serves as a "canvas with fluid lines, conceptual associations and contrasts among which the light and shadows of individual histories play hide-and-seek".
+The contrast of light and shadow creates a passage of time, eliciting a nostalgic response from the reader and encouraging reflection on "history's ever-moving forces".
+As the interpretation of Das' poetry is subjected to an individual's sense of self and human experiences, the nostalgic response allows Das' poetry to resonate among his audience (of all ages and demographics).
+In contrast to Ceciu's exploration of the concept of time, Bengali scholar Faizul Latif Chowdhury claims that "Jibananda Das does not pose any conceptual of time...but perhaps questions about [how] time [has] lost their fascination for twentieth century men."
 In his essay "Temporality in Jibanananda Das' Poetry," he discusses how time is personified as an omnipresent observer in Das' later poems, as the poet "observes that Time continues to be awake when everyone's waking comes to an end...essentially [viewing] Time as god;albeit a non-religious god."
 As a result, Chowdhury declares that Das' "preoccupation with time is essentially one about human existence," which is understandable given his varying perspectives on the concept of time throughout this volume.